 Top 3 Social Media Campaigns of 2017

-by Eimear McManus in Social Media
+by Eimear McManus in All Articles

 That’s the beauty of social media; it’s fast acting and ever changing.
 And the brands that can captivate an audience, win.
 Speaking of captivation, below you’ll find a list of our Top 3 Social Media Campaigns of 2017 (so far) that have enraptured audiences near.
 And far thus, increased brand awareness and grew their communities.